-As June 1 rolls around every year, theatre aficionados enthusiastically share an easily searchable video of Leslie Uggams performing Carousel’s “June Is Bustin’ Out All Over” on the Capitol lawn in Washington, D.C.
+As June 1 rolls around, theatre aficionados enthusiastically share an easily searchable video of Leslie Uggams performing Carousel’s “June Is Bustin’ Out All Over” on the Capitol lawn in Washington, D.C.
 The Tony winner makes her way through the song, but not without adding her own gibberish lyrics.

 In the video above, Uggams sits down with Playbill’s Seth Rudetsky during a 2012 episode of Seth’s Broadway Chatterbox to discuss what exactly happened during that fated performance.